Pirates vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- The Pirates have played as the underdog in seven of their past 10 games and have gone 5-2 in those contests.
+- In six games as the underdog over the last 10 matchups, the Pirates have posted a mark of 5-1.

-- When it comes to the over/under, the Pirates and their foes are 6-3-1 in their previous 10 contests.
+- In their previous 10 matchups with a total posted by oddsmakers, the Pirates and their foes are 6-3-1 when it comes to hitting the over.

-- The Pirates are 4-4-0 against the runline over their past 10 games (eight of those matchups had a runline set by bookmakers).
+- The Pirates have gone 4-3-0 against the spread over their past 10 contests (seven of those matchups had a spread listed by bookmakers).
+Pittsburgh and its opponent have finished above the over/under in three consecutive games, with the average total established by oddsmakers being 9.2.

 Pirates Betting Records & Stats

-- The Pirates have been chosen as underdogs in 45 games this year and have walked away with the win 22 times (48.9%) in those games.
+- The Pirates have come away with 22 wins in the 45 contests they have been listed as the underdogs in this season.

-- Pittsburgh has entered 40 games this season as the underdog by +100 or more and is 19-21 in those contests.
+- Pittsburgh has a record of 14-14 in games where oddsmakers have it as underdogs of at least +115 on the moneyline.

-- The Pirates have an implied victory probability of 50% according to the moneyline set by oddsmakers for this matchup.
+- The Pirates have an implied victory probability of 46.5% according to the moneyline set by sportsbooks for this matchup.

-- Pittsburgh's games have gone over the total in 30 of its 61 chances.
+- Pittsburgh and its opponents have hit the over in 31 of its 62 games with a total this season.

-- The Pirates have an against the spread record of 7-4-0 in 11 games with a line this season.
+- The Pirates are 7-4-0 against the spread in their 11 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!